Myers-Briggs Compatibility: Interpreting Relationships

-The happy-go-lucky couple you see on Instagram or Facebook only show one side of their seemingly perfect life.
+In theory, we know this only shows one side of their seemingly perfect life.
 In reality, who knows exactly what goes on behind closed doors?

-We are all human.
+The truth is that most relationships aren’t perfect - far from it.
+We’re all human.
 We all have different strengths and weaknesses.
 And we all handle situations differently.

-It isn’t a bad thing.
+It isn’t a bad thing!

 Yet, we have all been there.
 You say something.
 The other person takes it the wrong way.
 It turns into a big misunderstanding.
 It might be no one’s fault.
-In fact, you may just have different personality traits.
+In fact, you may just have different personality traits!

 Here is the good news: You can improve on these miscommunications.
 You can become more self-aware.
 How?
 Start by understanding yourself and your own personality traits.
 Take the Myers-Briggs Personality Test.